 That’s one reason we make our Avocado Green Mattress with organic, breathable, and temperature-regulating materials that help keep you cool and in a deep sleep.

 Mattresses get worn out.
 They sag, get lumpy, and generally lose their shape and functionality.
 The result is that your body might not be getting the support it needs for a thorough night’s rest.
 A typical mattress should be replaced after seven years of regular use.
-Our Avocado Green Mattress and Vegan Mattress come with a 1-year risk-free trial and a 25-year warranty — so you can make sure you have the right mattress to help you sleep well.
+Our Avocado mattresses come with a 1-year risk-free trial and a 25-year warranty — so you can make sure you have the right mattress to help you sleep well.
 Given how critical sleep is to our physical and mental health, a mattress that supports quality sleep is one of the best investments you can make.

 That’s one reason we make our mattresses with organic, natural materials.
-Most mattresses are full of chemicals that can pollute your home and harm your body, including harsh Volatile Organic Compounds (VOCs), which can cause serious health problems.
+Most mattresses are full of chemicals that can pollute your home and harm your body, including harsh volatile organic compounds (VOCs), which can cause serious health problems.
 Our mattresses are GREENGUARD Gold, GOTS, and GOLS certified.
 That’s because we use certified organic cotton, certified organic natural latex from a farm we co-own, and certified organic wool from sheep who roam on our organic pastures.
 That ensures our mattresses are free from any nasty chemicals that can prevent a safe, sound sleep for you and your family.

 Like mattresses, pillows lose their punch.
 Memory foam, feather, and polyfill pillows are usually too soft to be effective for very long because of their plushness and tendency to compact very quickly.
 Latex pillows offer that same cloud-like feeling of memory foam, with a bit more firmness and stability.